stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 7. Transition the texture to a layout ready for sampling.

-Note that unlike the swapchain images the application is responsible for allocating and managing texture images, therefore we will also refactor the existing image accordingly.
+Note that unlike the swapchain images the application is responsible for allocating and managing texture images, therefore the existing Vulkan image class will be refactored accordingly.

-We will require the following components:
+The following additional components and changes are required:

-* A new domain object representing a platform-independant image and an associated loader.
+* A new domain object representing a platform-independant image.

+* An associated loader.

-* The refactored image class.
+* The refactored Vulkan image class.

 * A command to copy the image data to the texture.

 * Pipeline barriers.

-* The texture sampler.
+* A texture sampler.

 * Texture coordinates.

-We will first modify the demo to render a quad and implement texture coordinates before moving on to loading the image to the texture.

 ---